BeejLuig/BeejLuig.github.io/_posts/2016-10-25-topbeers_cli_app_a_ruby_gem.markdown

 date:   2016-10-25 00:23:20 +0000
 ---

-At the end of the unit in object-oriented (OO) ruby, the Flatiron school intorduces a final project challenges us to create an application that scrapes information from a website and present it in the form of a command line interface, or CLI.
+At the end of its unit in object-oriented (OO) ruby, the Flatiron school introduces a final project challenges us to create an application that scrapes information from a website and present it in the form of a command line interface, or CLI.
 About a week before I began the project, Flatiron removed the requirement to publish the program as a ruby gem.
 I opted to publish my gem anyway.
 Why not give others the oppportunity to enjoy the thing I worked so hard to make?

 **TopBeers CLI App**